 I hiked around and got some good photos of a bull elephant that I followed around.

 He almost got too close, though.
 After a half hour I left the elephant and tried to sneak up on the buffalo, but they kept their distance.
 As I was concentrating on them the elephant, now hidden by brush, kept coming closer.
 I could not see him but I heard him grazing.
 Suddenly he stepped out on a trail right in front of me and started walking directly toward me, about 30 feet away.
 I tried to remember if elephants have a temper or not.
 Would they charge a human?
-I decide not to find out.
+I decided not to find out.
 I turned and scampered back up the trail.

 That night I had a brief scare again.
 I had gotten up in the middle of the night to take a leak.
 It was pitch dark as I wandered several feet from the tent.
 Just then I heard a low growl, unmistakably the sound of a big cat.
 I figured it must be a leopard, and it was very close.
 I freaked out and ran back in my tent.
 But I still had to go, so I grabbed my flashlight, prepared to zap the thing in the eyes with a beam of light, but I must have scared it away since I heard nothing more.